 After successfully navigating the first SNCF train, crossing Paris on the Metro and a second SNCF train, Noggins, Binkles and the humans arrived at Calais Frethun station.
 Calais Frethun is a short drive away from the Eurotunnel terminal and had been arranged as the meeting point for the pet taxi.
 Folkestone Taxis had provided the name of the driver along with his contact and vehicle details in advance so finding the driver was very straightforward.
 The driver had caught an early morning Eurotunnel train from Folkestone that morning and the price of the taxi included the return fare on the Eurotunnel for the vehicle and all of its passengers, both human and feline.

-Upon arrival at the Eurotunnel terminal, the first port of call was the Pet Reception Centre, where staff scanned Noggins & Binkles' microchips and checked that the paperwork, which had been duly stamped on arrival at Paris Charles de Gaulle Airport, was all in order.
+Upon arrival at the Eurotunnel terminal, the first port of call was the Pet Reception Centre, where staff scanned Noggins & Binkles' microchips and checked that the paperwork, which had been duly stamped on arrival at Paris Charles de Gaulle Airport (required at the time of travel), was all in order.
 After less than 15 minutes, Noggins, Binkles and the humans got back in the taxi where they would stay until they arrived at their final destination in London.
 After passing through passport control, the journey on the Eurotunnel is straightforward and involves driving your car (or in Noggins & Binkles' case the taxi) onto the train.
 The journey on the train takes approximately 35 minutes, most of which is spent in the Channel Tunnel.
 Once the train arrives in Folkestone, cars drive off the train and straight on to the M20 motorway, which is approximately a 90 minute drive to central London.
 Don't forget, cars drive on the left in the United Kingdom!